mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis-draft/dreams-of-gnosis-draft.md

-Another way to phrase things perhaps, is that acknowledging, respecting and culivating the power of every human being, to have domain over their own body, could be a good starting point for a lot of things, small & large, even when it may be counter-intuitive.
+Another way to phrase things perhaps, is that acknowledging, respecting and culivating the power of every human being, to have domain over their own body, could be a good starting point for a lot of things, small & large, even when it may seem counter-intuitive.